thomas694/DFTContextMenuHandler/README.md

 - `Set file date/time...` sets the modification timestamp to the entered value
 - `Append to filename...` appends the entered text to the filenames
 - `Insert before filename...` prepends the entered text to the filenames
+- `Edit filename...` makes it possible to edit filenames, especially if Windows Explorer blocks it due to long paths
 - `Empty file(s)...` removes the contents from the files (zero-byte files remain)

 The following functions are executed on the selected folder: